dz0ny/elm-land-tailwind/README.md

 }
 ```

-This configuration tells Tailwind to look for Elm files in the src and .elm-land directories, in addition to the usual file types.
+This configuration tells Tailwind to look for Elm files in the src and .elm-land directories and the usual file types.

-In addition to configuring Tailwind, you also need to insert index.css into the interop.js file.
+In addition to configuring Tailwind, you must insert index.css into the interop.js file.
 This can be done by adding the following line to the interop.js file.
-This way Vite knwo to transpile and bundle the css file:
+This way Vite knows to transpile and bundle the CSS file:

 ```javascript
 import './index.css';